Uzurimaru/42/README.md

 ### Born2beroot
 The goal of this project is to manually partition and setup a VM running on Debian.
 Several services have been configured like phpmyadmin, wordpress, MariaDB, ufw...

-I'm afraid you're gonna have to figure this one out by yourself. __You can still steal my monitoring script [here](https://github.com/rwintgen/42/tree/main/Born2beroot) though.__
+I'm afraid you're gonna have to figure this one out by yourself. __You can steal my monitoring script [here](https://github.com/rwintgen/42/tree/main/Born2beroot) though.__

 ### FdF
 The goal of FdF is to parse a 2D map of integers of variable sizes and render them in a 3D window using the MiniLibX library.